 Now if the meaning of a timely birth is clear, so also is the meaning of a timely death.
 For Saint Paul every moment was a time to die, as he proclaims in his letters: I swear by the pride I take in you that I face death every day.
 Elsewhere he says, For your sake we are put to death daily and we felt like men condemned to death.

 How Paul died daily is perfectly obvious.
 He never gave himself up to a sinful life but kept his body under constant control.
 Paul carried death with him, Christ’s death, wherever he went.
 He was always being crucified with Christ.
 It was not his own life he lived; it was Christ who lived in him.
 This surely was a timely death-a death whose end was true life.

 I put to death and I shall give life, God says, teaching us that death to sin and life in the Spirit is his gift, and promising that whatever he puts to death he will restore to life again.

-This excerpt from a homily of Saint Gregory of Nyssa on the book of Ecclesiastes (Hom.
-6: PG 44, 702-703) is used in the Roman Office of Readings for Tuesday of the 7th week of Ordinary Time with the accompanying biblical reading taken from Ecclesiastes 3:1-22.
+This is an excerpt from a homily of Saint Gregory of Nyssa on the book of Ecclesiastes (Hom.
+6: PG 44, 702-703).
+It is used in the Roman Office of Readings for Tuesday of the seventh (7th) week of Ordinary Time.
+The accompanying biblical reading is taken from Ecclesiastes 3:1-22.